rihafilip/HaSOM/README.md

-# HaSOM - The Simple Object Machine implemented in HaSOM
+# HaSOM - The Simple Object Machine implemented in Haskell

 ## Introduction